 Unlike making a simple venison chili, you are going to need more than your basic pots and pans for sausage making.
 Luckily, with the money you save by butchering your own deer, you can buy all of the sausage making equipment you need with the savings from just a few deer!
 Specifically, you need a quality meat grinder, a sausage stuffer, and a smoker.

 - Meat grinder: Unless you are a masochist, stay away from the Kitchen Aid grinding attachment, it is way to small to be practical.
 I have also previously used lesser expensive grinders with plastic gears, but they quickly break when the grinding gets tough.
 I personally use and recommend the LEM Big Bite Grinder because the metal gears are reliable and I find the #8 grinder size to be perfect for processing one deer.
-If your family processes multiple deer at a time it may be worth upgrading to the LEM #12 Grinder.

 - Sausage Stuffer: Making sausage without a proper sausage stuffer is an infinitely more tedious task.
 A sausage stuffer not only quickly fills your casings, but it also fills them more fully and evenly.
 I have made sausages without a sausage stuffer but I would never do it again.
 It is an essential piece of equipment.